qmk/qmk_firmware/docs/flashing.md

 Flashing sequence:

 1. Enter the bootloader using any of the following methods:
-    * Tap the `QK_BOOT` keycode
+    * Tap the `QK_BOOT` keycode;
-    * Hold the `BOOTSEL` button on the PCB while plugin in the usb cable.
+    * Hold the `BOOTSEL` button on the PCB while plugin in the usb cable;
     * Double-tap the `RESET` button on the PCB<sup>1</sup>.
-2. Wait for the OS to detect the device
+2. Wait for the OS to detect the device.
-3. Copy the .uf2 file to the new USB disk
+3. Copy the .uf2 file to the new USB disk.
-4. Wait for the keyboard to become available
+4. Wait for the keyboard to become available.

 or

 CLI Flashing sequence:

 1. Enter the bootloader using any of the following methods:
-    * Tap the `QK_BOOT` keycode
+    * Tap the `QK_BOOT` keycode;
-    * Hold the `BOOTSEL` button on the PCB while plugin in the usb cable.
+    * Hold the `BOOTSEL` button on the PCB while plugin in the usb cable;
-    * Double-tap the `RESET` button on the PCB<sup>1</sup>.
+    * Double-tap the `RESET` button on the PCB.<sup>1</sup>
-2. Wait for the OS to detect the device
+2. Wait for the OS to detect the device.
-3. Flash via QMK CLI eg. `qmk flash --keyboard handwired/onekey/rpi_pico --keymap default`
+3. Flash via QMK CLI eg. `qmk flash --keyboard handwired/onekey/rpi_pico --keymap default`.
-4. Wait for the keyboard to become available
+4. Wait for the keyboard to become available.

-<sup>1</sup>: This works only if the controller has been flashed with QMK Firmware with `RP2040_BOOTLOADER_DOUBLE_TAP_RESET` defined.
+<sup>1</sup> This works only if the controller has been flashed with QMK Firmware with `RP2040_BOOTLOADER_DOUBLE_TAP_RESET` defined.